aave/aip/content/aips/AAVE_ETHEREUM_V3.md

 In addition this proposal has been tested one the [aave interface](https://github.com/aave/interface) using forks.

-AaveCompanies have reviewed the proposal code.
+Aave Companies have reviewed the proposal code.

 ## Deployed Contracts